Nancy Ling Perry: Symbionese Liberation Army

 Perry became politically active and joined other students serving in a university-sponsored prisoner outreach program through the Black Cultural Association (BCA) at Vacaville Prison.
 The program was organized by Colston Westbrook, a professor at University of California, Berkeley.
 At Vacaville, Perry formed a relationship with black inmate Donald DeFreeze, who was active at the prison.
 He was given permission to see her in conjugal visits.
 This was unusual, as authorities generally authorized such visits only for married couples.

 DeFreeze was transferred to Soledad Prison for good behavior.
 He escaped from there in March 1973 and made his way to Oakland, where he contacted Russ Little and some other white associates he had met through the BCA at Vacaville.
 Little put him in touch with Patricia Soltysik, and he started living at her apartment.
 They formed a sexual relationship and were co-founders of what became the Symbionese Liberation Army.
 Perry is also considered a co-founder.

 Others in the small group were Thero Wheeler, a black convict who escaped from Vacaville in August 1973; Chicano Joe Remiro (classified as white by the New York Times), and Angela Atwood, another white woman.
 They were soon joined by a white married couple, Emily Harris and her husband William.
 All but DeFreeze, Wheeler and Remiro were white and mostly educated, from middle and upper-class families.

 With Soltysik, Perry is considered to have been a chief theorist and driver of the SLA.
 She was the only one to identify publicly as SLA, and wrote a five-page letter to The San Francisco Chronicle in 1974 affirming this.

 Initially Wheeler and Remiro, a veteran, began training the whites in the use of weapons.
-None hd any experience with them.
+None had any experience with them.
 Wheeler was increasingly opposed to the radical plans for violence formed by SLA leaders.
 He believed it was the wrong direction, and withdrew in October 1973 with his heiress girlfriend Mary Alice Siem.
 After the two separated, he lived as a fugitive for two years before being apprehended.

 The SLA first made headlines by claiming credit for the murder on November 6, 1973, of Marcus Foster, Superintendent of Oakland Public Schools.
 He was the first black superintendent of any major urban school system.
-This act outraged the black community, which had strongly admired him.In a public statement, the unknown group SLA claimed that the bullets used were tipped with the poison cyanide.
+This act outraged the black community, which had strongly admired him.
+In a public statement, the unknown group SLA claimed that the bullets used were tipped with the poison cyanide.
 This was confirmed by the city coroner and the police realized they had a new group to monitor.